 - I. Speech therapy services (evaluation and restorative, or habilitative treatment) are considered medically appropriate for EITHER of the following: - A. Adults with a medically determinable impairment, as determined by standardized assessments, resulting from disease, trauma, or previous therapeutic processes (e.g., traumatic brain injury, cardiovascular accident/stroke). - 1.
 In determining the medical appropriateness of speech therapy services, consideration will be given to the degree of limitation/deficit the impairment imposes on the individual and whether the deficit(s) are expected to improve over a short period of time (generally up to two (2) months) with treatment. - Services will continue to be considered medically appropriate as a patient makes progress, so long as the patient has not reached a maintenance service level in which no additional functional progress is apparent or expected to occur.
 In order for ongoing treatment to continue to be considered medically appropriate, significant improvement must be demonstrated in objective measures; - B. Children exhibiting at least a moderate speech delay or disability, as determined by standardized assessments, resulting from disease, trauma, congenital anomaly, or developmental delay. - 1.
 A moderate to severe deficit is generally defined as: - a.
-A score below 85 (for most standardized tests with an average score of 100) or 1.5 standard deviations below the mean. - 2.
+A score at least 1.5 standard deviations below the mean (i.e. a standard score of 77 or below for most standardized tests that have an average score of 100 with a standard deviation of 15). - 2.
 Cross-disciplinary and age equivalency scores may be considered, as well as percentage scores, and standard deviation when determining the severity of the impairment. - 3.
 For continuation of speech therapy for children beyond the initial evaluation and approved therapy sessions, speech therapists will need to provide documentation showing continued improvement within the past treatment period, documentation of an updated treatment plan, and documentation that the member is actively participating in therapy sessions.